ahmetomerv/openweather/README.md

 The app's services make http calls which return Observables, and so for the unit testing of services and components that use these services, a mock(stub) service is used.
 Expected responses are returned from the mock service in Observables by using `Observable.of()`.

-In our unit tests where service calls are made, a mock service is provied.
-In the test suite's `beforeEach()` lifecycle, the `TestBed` is configured with a module with the real service, but will use the mock service provied with the `useClass` property.
+In our unit tests where service calls are made, a mock service is provided.
+In the test suite's `beforeEach()` lifecycle, the `TestBed` is configured with a module with the real service, but will instead use the mock service provided with the `useClass` property.

 The components unit tests test various cases whether certain views are rendered or properties have values.